 That is what is wonderful about cruising - no plans are necessary!

-They work on the boat a little bit and hike somewhere most days.
+We work on the boat a little bit and hike somewhere most days.
 Jerry still rides his bike 25 - 35 miles several times a week.
 But, he has a new distraction - a great new sailing dinghy.
 Jerry has been given the use of an Islands 17 planning hull sail boat which is kept three slips away from Mirador.
 Here is a link to some pictures of Cloudz - Jerry's great new sailing toy Islands 17 sailboat

 Check the FLICKR site for lot's of bicycle and hiking pictures.